 Wadebridge is 8 miles to the west, which has been voted one of the best places to live in the country and known for its extensive range of independent shops, schooling, 2 medical centres, cinema and the Camel Trail which links Padstow to Bodmin on an unused railway line.
 Camelford to the east, within a 9 mile radius, offers a wide range of everyday amenities and shopping facilities.

 The location of the property offers riding nearby leading to the Coombe and Chapel valley areas, all set alongside the River Camel and public footpaths and bridleways also give access to the lower reaches of the contrasting scenery of Bodmin Moor.

 The main A30 is approximately 2 miles away across Bodmin Moor providing easy access for commuting in and around the county.

-Ella‘s Property Notes
+Emily‘s Property Notes